The Most Common Causes for a Clicking Hard Drive

 Most of the time, a hard drive clicking noise is linked to the defective movement of the disk’s read-write actuator.
 A hard drive may also start clicking if it has been dropped, moistened, exposed to fire, or subjected to high magnetic fields.
 Firmware failure and PCB damage are also responsible for making your hard drive start clicking.

 There are several reasons also that may cause a clicking sound.
-An experienced hard drive recovery specialist can determine the cause by listening to the type of clicking.
+An experienced hard drive data recovery specialist can determine the cause by listening to the type of clicking.
 Here are some common causes of hard drive clicking.

 Power Failure or Surge